oliver-lloyd/twitch-listener/README.md

 # Twitch listener bot

 An easy to use Python bot for retrieving Twitch chat data from multiple streams simultaneously.
+Also features the ability to generate association matrices between the streams being scraped.

 # Installation:
 ```